mrc-ide/epicyst/README.md

 You will need an appropriate compiler installed:
 (https://cran.r-project.org/bin/windows/Rtools/)

-The package ODEs are all driven by the odin package More information is available at:
+The package ODEs are all driven by the odin package.
+More information is available at:
 (https://github.com/richfitz/odin/).

 -----